avafinger/opi-win-a64-firmware/README.md

 - Install md5sum and git on your host PC
 - Your HOST PC must be running linux
 - check-list the items above about SD CARD, PSU and USB card reader/writer
-- Image is default to 1080P, HDMI so you need a 1080P monitor and HW decoding installed
+- Image is default to 1080P, HDMI so you need a 1080P monitor.
+HW decoding already installed

 ### Manual installation